-The Humane Society of the United States' web resources are available for your use in providing information to callers about how to resolve conflicts with wildlife.
+Humane World for Animals' web resources are available for your use in providing information to callers about how to resolve conflicts with wildlife.
 Please feel free not only to provide these web addresses to callers but also to link directly to our main website (wildneighbors.org) or to our specific links below on your community and/or shelter website.